 Its widespread use in the ancient world allowed Cyrene’s economy to flourish, which in turn transformed the city into a center of art, culture, and medicine in the ancient Greek world.

 In fact, it was home to a famous medical school and even a philosophical movement based around happiness whose members were called the Cyrenaics.
 Eratosthenes, the famous Greek mathematician, was a native of the city.

 Although now extinct, researchers have determined, through studying ancient drawings and descriptions of the plant’s taste and appearance, that silphium likely belonged to the genus Ferula, which includes existing plants like giant fennel and asafoetida.

 This theory is bolstered by the fact that asafoetida, which is still widely used today in Indian and central Asian cooking, was used as a cheaper substitute for silphium in antiquity, meaning that it was either related to the plant or had a very similar flavor.

-Now lost plant silphium had many uses for ancient Greeks
+Extinct plant silphium had many uses for ancient Greeks

 Plants of the genus tend to resemble ancient depictions of the plant, which was widely found on coins from Cyrene due to its economic importance to the city.

 It seems to have been a tall, flowering plant with a heart-shaped seedpod on the top.
 In fact, some theories about the origins of the modern symbol for love point to the shape of silphium’s seedpod, as the plant was widely used as an aphrodisiac.

 Silphium was long used throughout the ancient Mediterranean.
 Both the Minoans and ancient Egyptians had specific glyphs to represent the plant, and it was widely lauded in songs and poems across ancient cultures.